DollieWP/dollie/readme.txt

 6. **Developer Tools.** The Developer Tools allow you to quickly manage sites on your platform, or allow your customers to do that themselves.

 == Changelog ==

+= 4.9.0 =
+* New feature: Allow plugin/theme selection on bulk update
+* Implement custom capabilities for site post type
+* Better UI for plugin bulk update selection
+* Allow just clients with active subscription to launch sites.
+* Allow to remove the domain when is pending NS change
+* Remove the Show blueprint option since it removes the site marked as blueprint
+* Update messaging for admin on launch site with no active subscription
+* Domain connect UI fixes
+* Use correct container URL for staging request

 = 4.8.0 =
 * Introducing DNS Manager.
 Move you domain nameservers to us and we'll let you manage DNS records right from your site dashboard.